cbrennanpoole/Qualitative-Self/README.md

 - Demonstrated ability and qualified to facilitate team-based problem-solving on the production floor using advanced Risk Assessment, Incident Investigation and 5 Why methodology.
 - Lead Gemba events and work on root cause analysis.
 - First-Aid and Adult CPR trained,• Best Practices: knowledge of procurement, industry and business best practices to guide thought leadership and ensure effective procurement strategies.
 Includes the ability to recognise value creation opportunities within the supply chain.
-- Create and manage databases for reporting.
-Maintain and update category spend and volumes and provide insights
+- **Create and manage databases for reporting.
+Maintain and update category spend and volumes and provide insights.
-- Executing Business Results in a Supply Chain Environment
+- Executing Business Results in a Supply Chain Environment.
-- Enable procurement effectiveness by developing and applying tools and KPIs
+- Enable procurement effectiveness by *developing and applying tools and KPIs*.
-- Synthesize data and identify problems through financial analysis and recommend solutions
+- *Synthesize data and identify problems through financial analysis and recommend solutions*.
-- Supplier Performance, Inventory, Financial reports.,
+- **Supplier Performance, Inventory, Financial reports**.
-- Cross Functional Relationships:
+- **Cross Functional Relationships**:
-    - knowledge of and ability to articulate to senior management the benefits of supporting cross-functional objectives to achieve the business plan.,
+    - knowledge of and **ability to articulate to senior management** the *benefits of supporting cross-functional objectives* to achieve the business plan.,
-- Deep Ecommerce knowledge and digital customers landscape
+- *Deep Ecommerce knowledge and digital customers landscape*.
-- Understands industry research and trends and anticipates future customer or market needs
+- **Understands industry research and trends** and **anticipates future customer or market needs**.
-- Driving Innovation
+- **Driving Innovation**.
-- Strategical Thinking
+- **Strategical Thinking**.
-- Positive Influence & Negotiation
+- **Positive Influence & Negotiation**
-- Shopper knowledge
+- **Shopper knowledge**.
-- Adaptability
+- **Adaptability**.
-- Project management - Task Oriented - Deliver results
+- **Project management - Task Oriented - Deliver results.
-- Effective communication
+- **Effective communication**.
-    - Team-building abilities,
+    - **Team-building abilities**,
-    - Bringing together key stakeholders
+    - **Bringing together key stakeholders**.
-- Value chain experience
+- **Value chain experience**
-- Financial skills
+- **Financial skills**.
-- Excellent Project
+- **Excellent Project**.
-    - Program Management Skills
+    - **Program Management Skills**.
-- Effective Communications Skills
+- **Effective Communications Skills**.
-    - Verbal and Written
+    - **Verbal and Written**.
-- Ability to Lead Cross-functional teams to Deliver Results.
+- **Ability to Lead Cross-functional teams to Deliver Results.
-- Expertise in Innovation, Supply Chain and/or Technical Function(s)
+- **Expertise in Innovation, Supply Chain and/or Technical Function(s)**.

+copyright© 2020 chasing the wind, some rights reserved. works are licensed under a creative commons (cc by-sa) international free cultural works 4.0 license. link to license: < https://creativecommons.org/licenses/by-sa/4.0/ >in other words, feel free to remix, reuse, redistribute but make sure attribute with a link back to title of the work,  the original author slash artist, the source of the work, and compatible license.

+---

-This repository is licensed under [MIT](../LICENSE) (c) 2019 GitHub, Inc.
+This repository is licensed under [MIT](../LICENSE) *if ever I get to delivering in-demand code - that is*. (c) 2019 GitHub, Inc.